Burnham Memorial Library

 - Items may be reserved or renewed at the library, by phone, or through the online catalog, unless the item is on hold for another patron.

 - The library has book drops located at Town Hall (781 Blakely Road), and at the Rite-Aid near the Price Chopper (1184 Prim Road).

-- We participate in Vermont's inter-library loan system - you can read more about it here.
+- We participate in Vermont's inter-library loan system - read more about it here.

 - The library is part of the Homecard system, enabling Colchester residents to borrow directly from other participating Chittenden County libraries.